OliverPohl/p3_collaboration_competition/Report.md

 Hence, each agent only considers its own state and action space.
 This is sufficient knowledge for the collaboration scenario.
 To train a competing agent it is benificial to know the opponent's strategy.
 Hence, this implementation is optimized to solve the environment by cooperation.

-Still, training the agent with two standard DDPG agents does not quite work well.
+Still, training the agent with standard DDPG agents does not quite work well.
 The reason is that (even for humans) it is quite difficult to hit the ball correctly.
 Hence, very few positive cases emerge and there is nothing the agent can learn from.
-Bootstrapping as well as priorized replay are methods which optimize the usage of positive experiences, which shall be explained in the following.
+Bootstrapping as well as priorized replay are methods which optimize the usage of positive experiences which is be explained in the following.

 ### Bootstrapping and priorized replay